akzseingar/agnieszka.si/content/portfolio/star-reach.md

 <!--more-->

 The name Star Reach came from customer's surname Starič, which pronounced in slovenian sounds "stareach".
 The logomark came naturally.
+The company doesn't have a web page yet.

 ![Star Reach Logo](/img/portfolio/star-reach/star_reach_01.jpg)